-Using Packet Tracer, you can watch the video below to examine the operating logic of VLAN1 between two Cisco Switches and also subscribe to our YouTube channel to support us!
+You can watch the video below to review the working logic of VLAN1 between two Cisco SWs using Packet Tracer and also subscribe to our YouTube channel to support us!

 In this article, we have examined what VLAN1 is and how it works by default when configuring VLANs in Switches.
 Thanks for following us!